Beck Laboratory

 How do lesions in the cortex form and repair in the cortex in multiple sclerosis?

-Although traditionally thought of as a disease of the white matter, lesions in the cerebral cortex are common and can be extensive in MS. Cortical lesions, however, are hard to see using standard MRI techniques and so we have developed multiple, advanced techniques using ultra-high field 7 tesla (7T) MRI to see these lesions (Beck et al, AJNR 2018, Beck et al, Investigative Radiology 2021).
-With these techniques, we and others have demonstrated that cortical lesions are associated with disability and progressive MS (Beck et al, Multiple Sclerosis, in press).
+Although traditionally thought of as a disease of the white matter, lesions in the cerebral cortex are common and can be extensive in MS. Cortical lesions, however, are hard to see using standard MRI techniques and so we have developed multiple, advanced techniques using ultra-high field 7 tesla (7T) MRI to see these lesions (Beck et al, AJNR Am J Neuroradiol 2018, Beck et al, Invest Radiol 2021).
+With these techniques, we and others have demonstrated that cortical lesions are associated with disability and progressive MS (Beck et al, Mult Scler, 2022).
+In people with longstanding MS, we have found that cortical lesion formation is infrequent, but that cortical lesion burden is associated with worsening disability over time (Beck et al, Brain Commun, 2024).
 Our ongoing work seeks to understand when and in whom cortical lesions develop, how lesion formation and repair differ between the cortex and other parts of the central nervous system, and how cortical lesions are related to more diffuse MS pathology, including neurodegeneration and brain atrophy.

 What are the mechanisms underlying cortical lesions in multiple sclerosis?